 Galvanization is the process of applying a thin layer of zinc to protect steel from corrosion.
 Because zinc is more chemically active than steel, it oxidizes when exposed to air allowing it to serve as a protective coating.
 The process of galvanization requires industrial chemicals and extremely hot temperatures.
 Therefore, only trained professionals should perform galvanization!

-Find Anti-Rust Solutions at Tampa Steel and Supply
+Find Anti-Rust Solutions For Your Stainless Steel at Tampa Steel & Supply